evanx/sublog-http/README.md

 - `docker ps` to see if actually started, otherwise omit `-d` to debug.
 - `netstat -ntl` to see that a process is listening on port `8088`
 - `http://localhost:8088` via `curl` or browser

+Ensure that Redis is running on the host i.e. `localhost` port `6379`

 #### Test message